sgriff22/WishLinker-client/README.md

 ## Getting Started

-*Before you proceed, please note...*
+*⚠️ Before you proceed, please note...*
 This application requires the API to be cloned and served.
 Please ensure you set up the API server before exploring this repository.
 Link to api repository https://github.com/sgriff22/WishLinker-api

 ### Setup